jagercode/hdf5.net/Hdf5.net.utest/notes.md

 ## Errors

-Invalid path given  --> Argument Exception
+Invalid hdf5 path given  --> Argument Exception
-Path does not exist (Dataset, Group) --> Invalid Operation Exception (sub, PathNotFoundException) Attribute does not exist --> Invalid Operation (alt,KeyNotFound, ) Path already taken --> Invalid Operation
+Hdf5 path does not exist (Dataset, Group) --> Invalid Operation Exception (sub, PathNotFoundException) Attribute does not exist --> Invalid Operation (alt, KeyNotFound) Hdf5 path already taken --> Invalid Operation

 *) KeyNotFound (system) is appropriate.
 It is a dictionary in the sense that the name of every entry must be unique.
 *) ResourceNotFound (Azure) is also appropriate as every entry in the file is a resource identified at one or more unique paths.